Preferred Applicant Track for Occupational Therapy

 All Honors College pre-occupational therapy students entering VCU as freshmen are eligible for the Preferred Applicant Track.
 Students who are not admitted to the Honors College prior to entering VCU must meet the requirements for admission to the Honors College and be accepted prior to the end of the second year of undergraduate studies.

-In order to apply, a student must be in good standing in the Honors College with a 3.5 cumulative grade point average and have completed, or be enrolled in, the following courses: BIOL 151-152 and labs, BIO 205, PHIS 206, PSYC 101, PSYC 304, PSYC 407 and STAT 210.
+In order to apply, a student must be in good standing in the Honors College with a 3.5 cumulative grade point average, and all coursework must be completed for a letter grade without electing the Pass/Fail grade option.
+Students must have completed, or be enrolled in, the following courses: BIOL 151-152 and labs, BIO 205, PHIS 206, PSYC 101, PSYC 304, PSYC 407 and STAT 210.
 Courses must be completed at VCU during either the fall or spring semesters or by AP/IB/dual-enrollment credit in high school.
 Any exception to this requires the written approval of the director of the Guaranteed Admission Programs.

 Candidates who have received any institutional sanction, such as an honor code violation, or any legal convictions are not eligible to apply.